 S. R. Kulkarni is the McArthur Professor of Astronomy and Professor of Planetary Sciences at the California Institute of Technology.
-Since 2006 he has been the Director of the Caltech Optical Observatories.
+Since 2006 he has been the Director of the Caltech Optical Observatories (2006-present).
 He is also the Director of NASA Exoplanet Science Institute (NEXSCI).
-Kulkarni served as the Executive Officer for Astronomy from 1997-2000.
+Kulkarni currently served as the Executive Officer for Astronomy from 1997-2000.
 In 2007 he was awarded an AD White Professor-at-Large at Cornell University, Ithaca, New York.
+In 2015 he was awarded an honorary doctorate from the Radboud University of Nijmegen, The Netherlands.

-His awards include the Alan T. Waterman Prize of the NSF, a fellowship from the David and Lucile Packard Foundation, a Presidential Young Investigator award from the NSF, the Helen B. Warner award of the American Astronomical Society and the Karl Janksy Prize of Associated Universities, Inc. Kulkarni was elected as Fellow of the American Academy of Arts and Sciences (1994), Fellow of the Royal Society of London (2001), Fellow of the National Academy of Sciences (2003) and Honorary Fellow, Indian Academy of Sciences (2011).
+His awards include NSF's Alan T. Waterman Prize of the NSF, a fellowship from the David and Lucile Packard Foundation, a Presidential Young Investigator award from the NSF, the Helen B. Warner award of the American Astronomical Society and the Janksy Prize of Associated Universities, Inc. Kulkarni was elected as Fellow of the American Academy of Arts and Sciences (1994), Fellow of the Royal Society of London (2001), Fellow of the National Academy of Sciences (2003) and Honorary Fellow, Indian Academy of Sciences (2011).
+Just recently he was elected as external member of the Royal Netherlands Academy of Arts and Sciences.

 Detailed CV and Bibliograph can be found here